Nonny-50/-alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that lists
+a script that lists all files